hursey013/above-cville/README.md

 - 🔁 **Real-time sweeps** – Polls airplanes.live on a configurable schedule and filters out repeat sightings with a cooldown timer.
 - 🗣️ **Readable chatter** – 300-character Bluesky posts call out altitude, speed, direction, and how often we’ve seen the plane lately.
 - 🪖 **Spot the cool stuff** – Military and “interesting” tags from airplanes.live bubble up with their own little flourish.
-- 🖼️ **Photo flair** – If FlightAware has a current shot, above-cville will automatically embed it with the post.
+- 🖼️ **Photo flair** – If FlightAware or Planespotters.net has a current shot, above-cville will automatically embed it with the post.

 ## What you need